When it comes to security, CCTV systems have become an integral part of many businesses and homes in recent years.

 In a DVR system, the analog cameras are connected directly to the DVR.
 This means that the only way to access footage or information from the DVR is to be physically connected to it.

-On the other hand, an NVR system is connected to the cameras via IP networks such as Ethernet, Wi-Fi, and other wireless technologies, meaning it can be accessed remotely.
+On the other hand, an NVR system is connected to the cameras via IP networks such as Ethernet and Wi-Fi, allowing remote access.

 This makes an NVR system much more desirable for businesses and residences that need to monitor their locations from afar.